Situational Depression Symptoms and Treatment

 • Social issues, like a bully at school or work

-• Loss of a job or a cut in salary
+• Loss of a job or a pay cut in salary

-In these kinds of situations, consider that a person might have many other stressful events going on in their life behind the scenes.
+In these types of circumstances, a person might have other stressful events going on in their life that compounds the issue.
 Perhaps they are already struggling with poor mental health and the added pressure tips them into this type of depression.

-Understanding the symptoms of situational depression is useful for personally identifying the condition, but also for supporting others that might be dealing with untold stressors.
+Understanding the symptoms of situational depression is useful for personally identifying the condition, but also for supporting others that might be dealing with life’s stressors.

-The fact that situational depression is short-term doesn’t make the symptoms of this condition any less pleasant.
-Depression can affect every aspect of life and may make even getting out of bed difficult and painful.
+Depression can affect every aspect of a person’s life and may even make getting out of bed difficult and painful.

 • Prolonged feelings of anxiety and worry